brittlewis12/witness-budgets/witness-budgets-v3.md

 4. **Tooling:** Build instrumentation that makes constructive discipline enforceable
 5. **Empirical validation:** Measure if benefits (automation, extraction) justify costs

+**Acknowledging the overhead:** Yes, dual-rail increases maintenance surface area.
+This could be mitigated by linking paired theorems via attributes so they're maintained together, sharing implementations via wrappers, and targeting "constructive islands" like optimization and separable analysis where most value concentrates—not library-wide duplication.
+If benefits don't justify costs in practice, honest documentation of this trade-off would be essential.

-**The bootstrapping challenge section** explicitly addresses this: we're not claiming "everyone should rewrite everything," we're claiming "let's test if constructive applied math provides measurable benefits, and if so, make it easier for others to adopt."
+**The bootstrapping challenge section (§7.4)** explicitly addresses this: we're not claiming "everyone should rewrite everything," we're claiming "let's test if constructive applied math provides measurable benefits, and if so, make it easier for others to adopt."

 ### 8.6 "Constructive algorithms might be inefficient"